PaddlePaddle/Serving/python/paddle_serving_app/README.md

 ([简体中文](./README.md)|English)

-paddle_serivng_app is a tool component of the Paddle Serving framework, and includes functions such as pre-training model download and data pre-processing methods.
+paddle_serving_app is a tool component of the Paddle Serving framework, and includes functions such as pre-training model download and data pre-processing methods.
 It is convenient for users to quickly test and deploy model examples, analyze the performance of prediction services, and debug model prediction services.

 ## Install